Grozental11/Grozental11/README.md

 - 👋 Hi, I’m @Grozental11
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and aviation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently doing BSc in Software Engineering at BGU
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me DM
+- 📫 DM to reach me or connect via Linkedin

 <!---
 Grozental11/Grozental11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.